2.1 Different conceptions of learning

 The diversity of learning depends on what is being learned as well as by whom and in what circumstances.
 Theories of learning have developed from studies of particular kinds of learning, and they have strengths and weaknesses which follow from this.
 For example, learning how to recognise and to recall road signs requires a different method from one we would use to learn how to ride a bicycle, or to chair a committee effectively.
 These are all examples of learning which make different demands on the learner.
 Similarly, study of this course involves a range of activities, from studying rather factual, explanatory text to interacting with fellow students and judging your own work.
 You are unlikely to find any one approach to learning equally helpful in meeting the challenges of these different kinds of learning.

-At the end of the reading you can look back to your definition, and reflect on whether you would then wish to re-state it or to make any changes as a result of the thought you have given to what learning means and to what it might require.
+At the end of the section you can look back to your definition, and reflect on whether you would then wish to re-state it or to make any changes as a result of the thought you have given to what learning means and to what it might require.
 You can also compare it to the kinds of answer other students have given when asked the question: 'What does learning mean for you?' as given in Box 5.

 Researchers of student learning have asked students this question because of the differences between students in how they go about study.
 It appears that students have very different ideas about what learning is and what is required for effective studying.
 Students have been interviewed at different stages in their studies, and a variety of conceptions about what learning means have been identified.
 By grouping related conceptions, five distinct categories can be identified, and these are numbered from 1 to 5 in Box 5 'Students say that learning is …'.